Repeating Events in FileMaker

 Once repetitions are created, the individual events can be edited, moved, or deleted without affecting other events in the repetition.

 From there you can there use the Replace Field Contents command from FileMaker's Records menu to apply changes across the found set.
 (Put your cursor in the field you wish to edit- and perhaps make your edit- before selecting "Replace Field Contents" from FileMaker's Records menu.)
+You can also perform a find on the event's DBk_Repeating_id field, as that is the key that binds repeating events together.

 I can't seem to create repeating events past 2029, is there a limit?